 Nudges are not intended to be used to shove other people along.
-There are plenty of examples of just this, heavily disguised. there are many ways to foist ‘small’ changes on the public and the government spawned ‘behavioural science units devoted to this!
+There are plenty of examples of just this, heavily disguised.
+There are many ways to foist ‘small’ changes on the public and the UK government spawned a behavioural science unit devoted to this!

 It is not what you can do to others, but what you can do for yourself (with apologies to John Kennedy, and the Romans!).

 INTRODUCTION to safe experimentation.
 Why bother with it!

 All the material in this web site has been generated by a large number of people over decades; I am only one of them.
 None of this material would have been tested without the support of many clients, colleagues, supervisors, teachers, family and friends.